Why did you have to blink at that second!? Have you ever screamed this at your computer when reviewing group shots?

 Take a look at your images and decide which image you’ll use as your base image and which image(s) you’ll cut heads from.
 If you have a few people blinking, you might end up face-swapping a few heads.

 I’ve got these two images from a wedding I shot recently.
-In one, the groom’s eyes are closed and in the other, the bride’s attention was elsewhere.
+In one, the groom’s eyes are closed and in the other, the bride’s attention is elsewhere.

 For these images, I’m going to use the first one as the base image.
 I’ll take the groom’s head from the second one to create one image where everyone is looking at the camera with their eyes open.